 In this creative project I explored the research question, “How to innovate the culture of the traditional Chinese Zodiac in the context of present Chinese society?”
 This question was explored in two stages: 1) formal explorations and revisions of the signs of the Chinese Zodiac using a contemporary lens, and 2) creating a new visual language to integrate the Chinese and Western Zodiac signs.
 This project began as a way to explore the popularity of the Western Zodiac (signs and signification) with Chinese youth, who seemed to abandon the ancient Chinese forms in favor of a system imported from the west.
 Although my initial interests were in cultural preservation, researches and creative activities resulted in the creation of a hybrid contemporary visual language that integrates the Chinese and Western to appeal to a popular audience of young urban Chinese people.
 The resulting 144 hybrid symbol system, known as 12X12, are applied to artifacts of daily life to foster national confidence, self-identification, and the joy of the everyday in modern China.

-Horn Please, 2013 (note access is restricted to UF audience)
+Shantanu Suman Horn Please, (note access is restricted to UF audience) — Assistant Professor, Ball State.

 The trucking industry of India has played an instrumental role in shaping Indian trade and commerce for decades.
 It's a common belief among the truck owners of India that a beautiful truck is good for business and therefore the owners decorate their trucks with ornamented designs and vivid colors.
 Initial research demonstrated that little has been done to document this vernacular art form of India.
 It was this lack that inspired me to document this art form.
 During the summer of 2012, I traveled to six cities of India and collected information about the Indian truck art and people related to this art form.
 The information collected during this trip has acted as a catalyst to develop designs for my final creative project - Horn Please.
 The title of the project - Horn Please, is derived from a message painted on the back of many trucks in India.
 It is a signal for the vehicles coming from behind the trucks to blow their horn before overtaking.
 The sheer exposure of the signage has led it to become a popular phrase among Indians.
 With a kaleidoscope of bright paints, motifs, typography and some unique couplets, these Indian trucks can take you on a rather colorful journey of diverse cultures and beliefs of the country.
 The designs painted on the trucks do not merely represent an aesthetic purpose, but also attempt to depict religious, sentimental, and emotional viewpoints of the people related to the truck industry.
 The project is aimed at raising social awareness and engaging people through voices and aesthetics of the Indian trucking Industry.
 The concept of storytelling is key to developing the two components of Horn Please - a documentary film named Horn Please, and an exhibition consisting of seven section (the documentary film trailer, nine musical boxes, a 3D printed truck, two screen-print posters, hand-painted symbols and motifs, film poster and buttons).
 Divided into nine chapters (The Fuel to Truck Art, Travel Companion.
 Lettering, The Soul, Speed Breakers, Transformation, Indian truck art going places, The Next Gen and The Crossroads), the documentary film focuses on the origin of truck art, its evolution until today, and how this vernacular art form influences not just the world of art but also the lives of its artists and the truckers who interact with it on a daily basis.
 Largely, it investigates whether this traditional art, as a unique form of expression, will survive the modern day demands of the industry.
 The documentary film involves a collaborative effort by professionals from various industries (advertising, production, editing, music, etc.) who came together to create a film, showcasing their common interest and passion - to share the story of the truck art of India with the masses.